devgianlu/PYX-Reloaded/README.md

 The following have been implemented thusfar:

-### Removal of the BULLSHIT needed to even sign into the game from the original
+### Removal of the BULLSHIT the original put you through to get to the games!
 This was a pain in the ass.
 The first screen the server takes you to is now the one with a place at the top to get a nick and start playing!

 ![][screen1]

 ### No Games is absolutely fine
 The original PYX had issues: It would spit errors along the lines of "Game 0 not found", it appeared as if at least one game should be open at all times if the server is running.
 We fixed this, and added a beautiful placeholder to make sure everyone knows no games exist!

 ![][screen2]

 ### New Game!
 We cleaned up that ugly-ass screen the OG PYX had.
 It's been replaced with a nicer modal dialog (scrollable!) and - unlike its predecessor - has a built-in way of adding Cardcast decks via code straight from the UI.

 ![][screen3]
 ![][screen4]

 ### Oooooooh Shiny!!!
 We've added custom colors from Google's Material palette.
 You may have noticed the ever-changing scheme in the photos above.
 The top-right "gear" icon opens this dialog.
 The screenshots were all taken within seconds of each other thanks to this screen.
 It also has a dynamic preview so you can see what your choices will look like when applied!!

 ![][screen5]

 Run